Common Lisp: Freely redistributable implementations

 Originally a free and open-source fork of Macintosh Common Lisp.
-As that history implies, CCL was written for the Macintosh, but Clozure CL now runs on macOS, FreeBSD, Linux, Solaris and Windows.
-32 and 64 bit x86 ports are supported on each platform.
-Additionally there are Power PC ports for Mac OS and Linux.
-CCL was previously known as OpenMCL, but that name is no longer used, to avoid confusion with the open source version of Macintosh Common Lisp.
+While originally for Macintosh, it now runs on macOS, FreeBSD, Linux, Solaris, and Windows, with 32- and 64-bit x86 ports supported on each platform, and Power PC ports for macOS and Linux.
+CCL was formerly named OpenMCL, but that name is deprecated to not conflict with the open source version of Macintosh Common Lisp.